 The Company has not accepted any public deposits under Section 73 ofthe Companies Act 2013.

-Pursuant to Section 92(3) of the Companies Act 2013 and Rule 12(1) ofthe Companies (Management and Administration) Rules 2014 the extracts of the annualreturn in the prescribed form is annexed as Annexure-J to the Board's Reportand shall be made available on website of the Company i.e. www.trivenigroup.com
+Pursuant to Section 92(3) of the Companies Act 2013 the annual returnfor the financial year 2021-22 is available on website of the Company i.e.https://www.trivenigroup.com/ shareholders-information.

 There are no significant and material orders passed by the regulatorsor courts or tribunal impacting the going concern status and Company's operations infuture.